zachariahsharma/python-for-ev3-101/Setup.md

 - A Windows 10 or Mac OS computer
 - Internet access and administrator access(you will only need this for installation though)

-- You will need a MicroSD card that is at least 4GB and up to 32GB also it's also reccomended to have a Application Performance that is Class A1.
+- You will need a MicroSD card that is at least 4GB and up to 32GB also it's also recommended to have a Application Performance that is Class A1.

 - A microSD card reader in your computer